bugarela/GADTInference/README.md

 Run `generate` to get generated constraints.

-Run `solve` to get the type infered.
+Run `solve` to get the type inferred.

 This implementation is far from done.